mne-tools/mne-python/doc/source/manual/AppB.rst

 **\---pred <name>**

     Save the predicted data into this file.
-This is a fif file containing the predicted data waveforms, see Section 6.2.7.
+This is a fif file containing the predicted data waveforms, see :ref:`CHDCACDC`.

 **\---outputnorm <name>**